 The annual income for cleaners working full time can be up to $38,000.
 The average annual income for caretakers is estimated to be around $38,000.
 Many cleaners and caretakers work on the minimum wage, or just a little more.
 Some cleaners can earn significantly more due to higher pay rates for specialised cleaning and career progression.
 Cleaners who progress into supervision or management can earn more than $50,000 per year.

 Source: Statistics NZ Census and MBIE projections.
 Percentages are compound annual growth rates.

 * Growth projections are based on the category “Cleaners and Laundry Workers”.

 The number of cleaners and caretakers in employment fell slightly from 2006 to 2013.
-This fall is expected to continue, and speed up.
+This fall is expected to continue through to 2023, but pick up slightly looking out to 2028.
 Although employment numbers are falling, the large size of this occupation means there will still be high demand for new cleaners in the future.